 Mid-Day-Meal Scheme is running in the State as per existing guidelines of the Ministry of HRD.
 There is no modification carried out in the District level SMC meeting as well as in the State level steering cum Monitoring Committee meeting.
-The State is strictly follows the guidelines of the Ministry of HRD in implementation of the Scheme at schools.
+The State is strictly following the guidelines of the Ministry of HRD in implementation of the Scheme at schools.

-2.38 Details of new interventions envisaged under 5% flexi funds - For each intervention, please provide detailed information in the below template.
+2.38 Details of new interventions (preferably for areas affected with malnutrition, anemia etc, aspirational district) envisaged under 5% flexi funds - For each intervention, please provide detailed information in the below template.